aidecentralized/sonar/docs/logging/logging.md

     - Scalar Logging: Logs scalar values to TensorBoard for tracking metrics(loss, accuracy) over time.
     - Image Logging: Logs images to both a file and TensorBoard for visual analysis.

+The tensorboard logs can be viewed by running tensorboard as follows: `tensorboard --logdir=expt_dump/ --host 0.0.0.0`.
+Assuming `expt_dump` is the folder where the experiment logs are stored.

 ## Log Sources

 | Component/Module   | Data Logged                                      | Log Level     | Format      | Storage Location                    | Frequency/Trigger                      |